breatheco-de/excuse-generator-javascript-cli/.learn/exercises/05-access-array-values-randomly/README.md

 # `05` Access Array Values Randomly

-So far we've learned how to generate random integer numbers and accessing to array values by using the position of the element.
+So far, we've learned how to generate random integer numbers and accessing to array values by using the position of the element.

-Now if we use all that we've learned so far we can access to random values of our array.
+Now if we use all that we've learned so far, we can access random values of our array.

 Going back to how we generated random integer numbers between a range before, we had something similar to this: